Becoming a Property Guardian: What you should ask before you sign a licence agreement

 We ensure all our buildings meet or exceed the health & safety and fire safety standards legally required were the property rented in the private rented sector, and are maintained in this condition for as long as property guardians live there.
 Necessary repairs are carried out according to a clear timescale.
 We complete gas, electrical and fire safety checks and make sure every kitchen has a fire blanket, and for every gas appliance there is a carbon monoxide alarm.

 Q: Will you give me advanced warning if you are visiting the property?

 A: As a property guardian you agree to non-exclusive possession of the property (which means that the property guardian company or the property owner can enter the property without giving notice).
 At Dot Dot Dot we will let you know if there will be people visiting the property as part of a viewing, or if a contractor or client will be given access.

 We do regular unannounced inspections to all properties to check that the property is safe and that you are not breaking any rules.
 We will always knock loudly before entering and leave a note to say that we have been.

 Q: What happens if I am given notice?

 A: We will give you a minimum of 28 days’ notice once we have been informed that the property is to be returned to the owners.
 When this happens we always prioritise rehousing great guardians i.e. those who have complied with our policies and done good volunteering.
 We cannot guarantee however that we will always have properties available at the same price or in the same area.

-Q: When will I get my deposit back?
+Q: When will I get my refundable security payment back?

-A: Each guardian will need to pay a security deposit before they sign up.
-This is calculated based on 5 weeks of fees, which will vary from property to property.
+A: Each guardian will need to pay a refundable security payment before they sign up.
+This is calculated based on 5 weeks’ of fees, which will vary from property to property.
 We will only make reasonable deductions if there are belongings left behind, you haven’t paid your bills or there is significant damage to your property.
 We return security payments within 28 days of receiving your keys and all necessary information.